mozilla/experimenter-docs/docs/deep-dives/jetstream/configuration.md

 which should match the experiment slug, like `my-experiment-slug.toml`.
 This works for both Normandy and Nimbus slugs.

+For help adding custom metrics or creating a re-usable outcome for an experiment, include the experiment brief and the request in a [data org Jira ticket](https://mozilla-hub.atlassian.net/jira/software/c/projects/DO/boards/269).

 [partybal]: https://protosaur.dev/partybal/
 [outcome]: ./outcomes
 [metric-hub]: https://github.com/mozilla/metric-hub/tree/main/jetstream